Tihomir Pop Asanović

 Tihomir "Pop" Asanović (born 16 November 1948) is a Croatian jazz-rock and fusion keyboardist, Hammond organ player and composer.

-Asanović is a keyboardist who has played in 1970s and in early 1980s in various Yugoslavian musical line-ups and toured with them around the world.
+Asanović is a keyboardist who played in the 1970s and in early 1980s in various Yugoslavian musical line-ups and toured with them around the world.
 On the 1973 tour with Boško Petrović in East Berlin, he was proclaimed as being the fourth best jazz organist in Europe.

 Career

-Asanović has finished musical high school in Skopje.
-With 16 years he started to perform with big dancing orchestra of RTV Skopje.
-When he was 18 years old, he relocated to Germany, where he performed one year with the band Montenegro Five, then he joined the band The Generals and toured with them through Switzerland, where Janez Bončina also joined the band.
-In the year 1971 he returned to homeland with the band The Generals, where the band performed on Adriatic Show, which was organised by Vladimir Mihaljek - Miha.
+Asanović finished musical high school in Skopje.
+At 16 years, he started to perform with big dancing orchestra of RTV Skopje.
+When he was 18 years old, he relocated to Germany, where he performed for one year with the band Montenegro Five, then he joined the band The Generals and toured with them through Switzerland, where Janez Bončina also joined the band.
+In the year 1971, he returned to homeland with the band The Generals, where the band performed on Adriatic Show, which was organised by Vladimir Mihaljek - Miha.

 At the same time he played with Boško Petrović on various jazz festivals.
 Based on the concerts where he performed he was proclaimed as being the fourth best jazz organist in Europe by the Jazz Podium magazine.
 At the end of 1971 the band The Generals disbanded.
 In the same year Asanović joined the band Time, which had other members Dado Topić, Ratko Divjak, Vedran Božić, Mario Mavrin and Brane Lambert Živković.
 The band immediately started with their work and in 1972 their first album Time was released.
 After the release of this album Janez Bončina invited Asanović to the newly established band September, whose other members were Petar Ugrin, Čarli Novak, Braco Doblekar and Ratko Divjak; who has also left the band Time.
 In between Jugoslovenska Pop Selekcija band was formed, whose members were all great instrumentalists from the former SFR Yugoslavia.
 With Jugoslovenska Pop Selekcija Asanović has performed the song Berlin on the World Festival of Youth and Students in East Berlin in the year 1973, for which he received the prize.
 The song has been released on the compilation album of the festival.
 In the year 1975 on the initiative of Đorđe Novković the only album of Jugoslovenska Pop Selekcija was released titled Slatka Lola.